Strength and Weakness in Interview: Best Answer with Examples

 2. Great Communication Skills

-Example 2: “I consider my interpersonal and communication skills as one of my strengths because I am excellent at talking with people, working in different teams and collaborating on varied projects.
-I was the head boy of my school and was always in touch with schoolmates from different classes and helping them through their notes and exams while also asking their opinions on school activities and events.
-In college, I was not only in the top 5 of the class but also took part in extracurriculars working with the Drama Society, NGOs, and sports committee as well as representing as a campus ambassador for different internships.”
+Example 2: “I consider my interpersonal and communication skills as one of my strengths because I am excellent at talking with people, working in different teams, and collaborating on varied projects.
+I was the head boy of my school and was always in touch with schoolmates from different classes and helping them with their notes and exams while also asking their opinions on school activities and events.
+In college, I was not only in the top 5 of the class but also took part in extracurriculars working with the Drama Society, NGOs, and sports committee, as well as representing as a campus ambassador for different internships.”

 3. Empathetic Nature